rdkcentral/rdkservices/docs/api/MaintenanceManagerPlugin.md

 <a name="getMaintenanceMode"></a>
 ## *getMaintenanceMode*

 Gets the current maintenance mode and software upgrade opt-out mode which are stored in the persistent location.

 ### Events

- No Events.
+No Events

 ### Parameters